12,99 €

 Autorenporträt

-Rainer Maria Rilke (1875–1926) studied literature, art history, and philosophy in both Munich and Prague and is often considered one of the German language's greatest twentieth-century poets.
-His two most famous verse sequences are the Sonnets to Orpheus and the Duino Elegies; his two most famous prose works are Letters to a Young Poet and the semiautobiographical The Notebooks of Malte Laurids Brigge.
-Charlie Louth is a fellow at Queen's College, Oxford, where he lectures in German.
-He is the author of Hölderlin and the Dynamics of Translation.
-Lewis Hyde is the author of the hundred-million-copy bestseller The Gift.
-A MacArthur fellow and former director of undergraduate creative writing at Harvard University, Hyde is a fellow at Harvard's Berkman Center for Internet and Society.
-He lives in Cambridge, Massachusetts, and Gambier, Ohio.
+Rainer Maria Rilke was born in 1875 in Prague.
+He studied literature, art history and philosophy in both Munich and Prague, and is often considered one of the German language's greatest 20th century poets.
+His two most famous verse sequences are the Sonnets to Orpheus and the Duino Elegies; his two most famous prose works are the Letters to a Young Poet and the semi-autobiographical The Notebooks of Malte Laurids Brigge.
+Charlie Louth was born in 1969 in Bristol.
+He is a Fellow of the Queen's College, Oxford, where he lectures in German.
+He is the author of Hölderlin and the Dynamics of Translation (1998).
+Lewis Hyde is a poet, essayist, translator, and cultural critic.
+A MacArthur Fellow and former director of undergraduate creative writing at Harvard University, Hyde is a Fellow at Harvard's Berkman Center for Internet and Society.